 It is important that you allow yourself this time, because only then will you make it to your goal.
 It's true: "There's strength in rest."
 So create time windows for yourself in which you can concentrate on yourself.
 Only when you can reflect on the past, present and future in peace and quiet can you identify points for improvement and find solutions.

 2. let self-reflection become part of your routine

-Man is a creature of habit:.
+Man is a creature of habit.
 Integrate self-reflection into your daily routine.
 SO it will be easier for you to stay on the ball.
-For example, start your day by visualizing what you can do today to achieve your goal.
+For example, start your day by visualizing what you can do today to improve your performance.
+Achieve goal.